 Do You Need to Be Certified or Licensed to Be a Life Coach?

-No, you don’t have to be certified or licensed in order to start a coaching business.
+No, you don’t have to be certified or licensed to start a coaching business.
 A certification program will give you comprehensive training and much support from your mentors in order to learn essential coaching skills and methodologies.
 However, you can also pick up this knowledge and experience by taking courses and working with a mentor on your own.
 It’s not the paper that matters but how well you can apply coaching in practice, in order to serve your clients.

 [ Read: The Best Life Coaching Programs That Will Have You Certified In 12 Months Or Less ]